Classical models may be a better explanation of the Jiuzhang 1.0 Gaussian Boson Sampler than its targeted squeezed light model: Validation tests

 \section{Validation tests}

 The results of the Jiuzhang experiments have been validated against a number of hypotheses and adversaries.
 These validations generally made use of three different tests: a Bayesian test, the Heavy Output Generation (HOG) test, and the comparison of the click cumulants of the different possible distributions with those of the experimental samples.

-Here, we will study how well the squashed states hypothesis explains the experimental data relative to the squeezed ground truth hypothesis and, moreover, will use samples generated from the squashed states hypothesis to perform the HOG test~\footnote{All the data used in the computation of the validation tests is available upon reasonable request, or at \texttt{https://doi.org/10.5281/zenodo.7141021}.}.
+In this section, we will compare the squashed states hypothesis and the squeezed ground truth hypothesis and we will determine which of them is better supported by the experimental data available (in the context of statistical hypothesis testing, this would tell us which hypothesis is the better explanation of the experiment).
+Moreover, we will use samples generated from the squashed states hypothesis to perform the HOG test~\footnote{All the data used in the computation of the validation tests is available upon reasonable request, or at \texttt{https://doi.org/10.5281/zenodo.7141021}.}.